Course Credit

 - Information on the types of tools and methods that were used to engage students in learning; and

 - Official transcripts noting earned credit for the course.
-Note: Transcripts received from other universities cannot be released to students or third parties.
+Transcripts received from other universities cannot be released to students or third parties.

-- Students should then submit the Transfer Credit Recommendation Form
+Students should then submit the Transfer Credit Recommendation Form to The Graduate School for processing.

 In addition, the following guidelines apply: